 Lectures and interactive seminars for which attendance is mandatory.
 Registration is required (in MyStudymap/uSis all lectures/interactive seminars are mentioned as working groups).

 1 Assignment (20% of the final grade)

 The assignment is obligatory.
 The weighted final grade must be at least a 5.5.
-Only the final (online) exam can be retaken: the grade for the assignment remains valid for the retake.
+Only the final (written) exam can be retaken: the grade for the assignment remains valid for the retake.